Comparing LPL Financial (LPLA) & Its Peers

 Insider & Institutional Ownership

-95.7% of LPL Financial shares are held by institutional investors.
-Comparatively, 72.6% of shares of all “Security & commodity brokers, dealers, exchanges & services” companies are held by institutional investors.
-2.3% of LPL Financial shares are held by company insiders.
-Comparatively, 6.1% of shares of all “Security & commodity brokers, dealers, exchanges & services” companies are held by company insiders.
-Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock will outperform the market over the long term.
+95.7% of LPL Financial shares are owned by institutional investors.
+Comparatively, 72.6% of shares of all “Security & commodity brokers, dealers, exchanges & services” companies are owned by institutional investors.
+2.3% of LPL Financial shares are owned by insiders.
+Comparatively, 6.1% of shares of all “Security & commodity brokers, dealers, exchanges & services” companies are owned by insiders.
+Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a stock is poised for long-term growth.

 Summary

-LPL Financial beats its peers on 8 of the 15 factors compared.
+LPL Financial beats its rivals on 8 of the 15 factors compared.

 About LPL Financial